I’m noticing a trend.

 - Inconsistent set up

 …but most often I just see a pretty normal Pardot org.
-Sometimes with some pretty solid content and campaigns that the customer has built out after the partner moved on.
+Sometimes with pretty solid content and campaigns that the customer has built out after the partner moved on.

 So why does the client feel like a failure when from a systems perspective everything is good to go?